mathjax/MathJax-test/web/docs/source/basic-concepts.rst

 ============

 The **test results** are text or HTML files, possibly compressed with the gzip tool.
-They are located in the `results/ </MathJax-test/results/>`_ directory.
+They are located in a `results/ </MathJax-test/web/results/>`_ directory.
 The name of the output files is determined according to the configuration options of the Test Launcher.
 For example ``Linux_Chrome_StandardMode_STIX`` means a testing instance run on Chrome for Linux, using the STIX fonts.

 A testing instance output contains various information, such as the start/end time, the time spent and the configuration options.
 The remainder is a status